 2. Create a Business Plan

 Once you’ve decided that your business is viable and you’ve figured out your niche, it’s time to write a business plan.
-A business plan will help you to map out where you would like your business to be and how you plan to get there.
+A business plan will help you map out where you would like your business to be and how you plan to get there.

 You can use an online program such as Enloop to help write your business plan.
 If you prefer written templates, you can find a ton of business plan templates on platforms such as Canva or Creative Market.